Answers to your questions.

 How should I explain the assessment to patients?

+We recommend letting patients know that they’ll be receiving an emailed link to take the MindMetrix assessment.
+A simple way to introduce it is: "Before our next visit, I’d like you to complete a comprehensive screening.
+It helps identify a wide range of mental health conditions, and gives me a clearer picture of what you’re experiencing so I can better tailor your care.”
 You can also explain that MindMetrix gathers detailed symptom data and screens for over 60 DSM-5 conditions.
 Let patients know that completing the assessment gives you meaningful data to guide diagnostic decisions.

 Should I share the report with my patients?

+Yes, we generally recommend sharing the report with patients.
+MindMetrix reports are thoughtfully worded to ensure they do not imply a diagnosis.
+Instead, they offer a data-driven overview of symptom patterns to support your clinical decision-making.
 Because some reports can be lengthy or include sensitive information, we suggest reviewing the report with your patient before sharing it directly.
 This allows you to provide context, answer any questions, and highlight the most relevant findings in a supportive, collaborative way.
 Ultimately, use your clinical judgment to determine what’s most appropriate for each individual patient.

 Still have questions?